 From the Central Valley make your way towards Prather and continue east on Highway 168 towards Shaver Lake and then Huntington Lake, following the obvious road signs.
 At Huntington Lake, turn right onto well designated Kaiser Pass Road and follow it another 17 miles to an intersection where the road splits to Lake Edison.
 Turn left at the intersection and follow the road another 6 miles to Lake Edison.
 Alternatively but less efficiently the Bear Creek Diversion Dam trailhead can be used, turn right onto the OHV road 3 miles from the turnoff to Lake Edison and follow it 2 miles to the diversion dam (four wheel drive is necessary).

 The description here applies to climbing the southwest ridge, perhaps the easiest and most frequented of the several options to the summit.
-For a brief over of other utilized routes to Recess Peak see the following section.
+For a brief overview of other utilized routes to Recess Peak see the following section.

 Trip statistics for the southwest ridge from Lake Edison Trailhead: